Ready, Set, Re-Engage: How to Reactivate Lapsed Donors

 We know that you’re already an expert at mapping the donor journey.
 But just in case you need a refresher, pop over to this post to get down and dirty with donor journeys.

 The key to using donor journey maps to inform your re-engagement campaigns is segmentation.
 If you have a segment that shows half the donors dropping off at a certain point, your segment might be too broad.
-Break your groups down until you can see clear delineations between segments that let you draw conclusions about why they stopped giving or only give intermittently.
+Break your groups down until you can see clear delineations between segments that let you draw conclusions about why they stopped giving or only giving intermittently.
 There is a big difference between LYBUNTs who made it part way through the journey and LYBUNTs who never even started it.

 2. Dive Deep Into Your Database